AamirJafaq/netflix_movies_TVshows_analysis/README.md

 ---

 ## 🎯 Business Objectives
-The objectives of this project are:\
-Answer business-driven analytical questions using SQL.
+The objectives of this project are answer business-driven analytical questions using SQL.
 The analysis addresses questions such as:
 1. What is the total number of Movies and TV Shows on Netflix?
 2. Which movies have the longest duration?
 3. What content has been added in the last five years?